 Sarah specialises on the bass clarinet and has gained an international reputation as an artist, teacher and researcher on the instrument.
 She has performed solo repertoire across the UK, Ireland, Asia, Europe and the Americas and has attracted composers including Sir Harrison Birtwistle, Piers Hellawell and William Sweeney to write works for her.
 In January 2003, Sarah performed a solo bass clarinet recital in London’s Purcell Room as part of the Park Lane Group Young Artist Series.

-Sarah teaches bass clarinet at the Royal Northern College of Music and clarinet at Nottingham University.
-She is Associate in Music Performamce at Sheffield University.
+Sarah teaches bass clarinet at the Royal Northern College of Music and is Director Performance at Sheffield University.
 Sarah hosts bass clarinet and clarinet courses on the Isle of Raasay in Scotland and runs and tutors on other wind chamber music courses in the UK and France.
-Sarah has given workshops on bass clarinet technique at many establishments including the Royal Academy of Music, Trinity College of Music, The Royal Welsh College of Music, The Royal Northern College of Music, The Royal Irish Academy of Music, Keele University and Edinburgh University.
+Sarah has given workshops on bass clarinet technique at many establishments around the world.

-Sarah has completed a PhD in bass clarinet multiphonic analysis at Keele University and has published ‘Spectral Immersions; A Comprehensive Guide to the Theory and Practice of Bass Clarinet Multiphonics’ via Metropolis publishers.
+has completed a PhD in bass clarinet multiphonic analysis at Keele University and has published ‘Spectral Immersions; A Comprehensive Guide to the Theory and Practice of Bass Clarinet Multiphonics’ via Metropolis publishers

-Sarah is a Selmer artist, a Vandoren UK artist and a Silverstein Ligature artist.
+Sarah is an Henri Selmer Paris artist, a Vandoren UK artist and a Silverstein Ligature artist.

-In 2016, she was made an assocaite of the Royal Academy of Music, London.
+In 2016, she was made an Associate of the Royal Academy of Music (ARAM), London.